Announcement/Readerly/README.md

 - Chrome will not export `.crx` file for deployment.
 - Firefox is doing whatever Firefox is doing and that needs to be fixed.

+## Completed tasks

+- Most files in source are already perfected except a few.
+  - `source/main.js` has a lot of old code in it due to complexity.
+- Rollup and Webpack work on the new code and most code has been moved to es6 modules.
+- API's have been updated in `source/`
+- `source/` loads in firefox.

 ## Development

 ### Prepare the code.